 - If you’re using a plugin, play with the “wet” effect to blend the effect of the plugin with the original vocal sound

-- Adjust the timing between the samples, to get a different sound.
-This works because as you change the timings the phase will change.
+- Adjust the timing between the samples to get a different sound.
+This works because as you change the timings the phasing will change.

 - Use the same channel in the mixer for all of your double-tracked stems.

-- Go for triple vocals instead of just double, and pan them out left, right, and middle.
+- Try tripletracking instead of just doubling, and pan them out left, right, and middle.

-- Try vocal doubling plugins on instruments, it can yield a unique sound.
+- Try the vocal doubling plugins on instruments, you can get a really unique sound.

 Doubletracking can easily inject power into your vocals, even if there isn’t any power there, to begin with.
 It’s also good for evening out the quality and volume.
 Any imperfections within your record will be smoothed out.
-For example, the recordings don’t have to be exactly in tune with each other.
+Your recordings don’t even have to be exactly in tune with each other.
 It can sound better if they’re not, as it produces a bigger sounding vocal.

 Also, maybe you’re not happy with the way a certain word sounded in a take.
 But when you add that recording together with another, it can melt together to form something that sounds good.
 Just like you can’t make out individual voices in a choir, you can get away with mistakes when you’re doubletracking.

 Sometimes you may be sacrificing lyrical clarity for power.
 That’s about the only drawback.
 It all depends on what your taste is.
-If you follow the technique that is taught on this page.
+If you follow the techniques that are taught on this page.
 You’re vocal will be clear and you won’t have to worry about sacrificing any clarity.

-The question may be more about, when or where to doubletrack.
-It can have a powerful effect if you start with a single track and then add double tracking for your vocal as the song progresses.
-Maybe it sounds really good if you use it only in your chorus.
+It’s a good idea to only double-track parts of a song.
+It can have a powerful effect if you start with a single track and then add double-tracking as the song progresses.
+You can use it in only your chorus for example.
 Music is like a rollercoaster ride, you want it to go up and down and up in energy over the course of the song.
 It’s all about that variation.